Human Rights in our Supply Chain

 In countries where the risk of lower social standards is higher, we will work with our partners to help improve working conditions for the people in our supply chain.

-That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products.
+That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products, and in Myanmar.
 This includes comprehensive fire protection systems, valid building permits, and compliance with all building regulations.
 As with all our supplier programs, these standards are closely reviewed, over and above our broader Social Monitoring Program.

 Accord for Fire and Building Safety